vlumi/photo-diary/README.md

     - Manage authorized galleries
     - Manage photos linked to only authorized galleries
     - Manage gallery/photo linking
+  - Photo property filter improvements
+    - Range filters for continuous variables: time, exposure values
+- Back-end
+  - Drivers for different DBs; PostgreSQL, MySQL/MariaDB, MongoDB, ...

 ## Version History

+### v0.4.0 (2020-08-03)

+- Photo property filters
+  - Filter the content by photo properties in any of the topics and categories of statistics
+    - General: author, country
+    - Time: year/month, year, month, weekday, hour
+    - Gear: camera make, camera, lens, camera/lens
+    - Exposure: focal length, aperture, shutter speed, sensitivity, EV, LV, resolution
+  - Filters within a category are additive, matching all photos that match any of them
+  - Filters across categories are subtractive, matching photos that match the filters in all categories
+  - Set filters apply in all views
+    - Gallery and statistics
+  - Filters can be added and cleared in all views
+    - Toolbar in all views
+    - Clicking on individual values on statistics tables

 ### v0.3.0 (2020-07-31)